Ghini/ghini.desktop/doc/use_cases-jbq.rst

-         If an accession is identified at rank genus, we add a fictive species in that genus, we don't specify its species epithet (we don't know that) and we add an unranked epithet in the infraspecific information section, like this:
+         If an accession is identified at rank genus, we add a fictive species in that genus, we don't specify its species epithet (we don't know that) and we add an unranked 'sp.' epithet in the infraspecific information section, like this:

          .. figure:: images/genus_sp-editing.png